-The Group responds to its customers' needs for ease of access to tools and equipment by operating its businesses from more than 300 locations across the United Kingdom and Ireland.
-As at 26 December 2015 the core HSS network comprised a national distribution centre, 9 regional distribution centres, 27 local distribution centres and over 288 trading locations across the United Kingdom and Ireland.
-Its ABird and Apex networks comprise 13 depots, the UK Platforms network comprises 13 depots and All Seasons Hire operates from 4 locations.
-As part of the Group's continuous development and transformation the Group is in the process of developing the Group's national distribution centre into an enhanced National Distribution & Engineering Centre ("NDEC"), due to open in H1 2016.
-The opening of the NDEC will facilitate further changes to the existing regional and local distribution centres which are detailed in "Business-Logistics and Operations-New National Distribution & Engineering Centre ("NDEC")".
+The Group responds to its customers' needs for ease of access to tools and equipment by operating its businesses from locations across the United Kingdom and Ireland.
+As at 31 December 2016 the core HSS network comprised 29 CDCs, the NDEC and our local branches across the UK and Ireland.
+The Specialist businesses operate from 19 distinct locations, with a large number of these sites used by more than brand following co-location activity through 2016.
+As part of the Group's continuous development and transformation the Group opened its new National Distribution & Engineering Centre ("NDEC") centre in March 2016 to facilitate further changes to the existing distribution structure.
+These are detailed below under "National Distribution & Engineering Centre".